Dot (command)

 In a Unix shell, the full stop called the dot command (.) is a command that evaluates commands in a computer file in the current execution context.
-In C Shell, a similar functionality is provided as the source command, and this name is seen in "extended" POSIX shells as well.
+In the C shell, a similar functionality is provided as the source command, and this name is seen in "extended" POSIX shells as well.

 The dot command is not to be confused with a dot file, which is a dot-prefixed hidden file or hidden directory.
 Nor is it to be confused with the ./scriptfile notation for running commands, which is simply a relative path pointing to the current directory (notated in Unix as a '.' character, and typically outside of the Path variable).

 Arguments

 The filename is the dot command's first argument.
 When this argument does not contain a slash, the shell will search for the file in all directories defined in the PATH environment variable.
 Unlike normal commands which are also found in PATH, the file to source does not have to be executable.
 Otherwise the filename is considered as a simple path to the file.

 In several "extended" shells including bash, zsh and ksh, one may specify parameters in a second argument.
 If no parameters are specified, the sourced file will receive the set of positional parameters available in the current context.
 If parameters are specified, the sourced file will receive only the specified parameters.
 In any case, parameter $0 will be the $0 of the current context.